MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Converting-a-Database.md

      > [!IMPORTANT]
      > The service account that is used by the [!INCLUDE[nav_server](includes/nav_server_md.md)] instance must be a member of the **db\_owner** role in the [!INCLUDE[navnow](includes/navnow_md.md)] database on SQL Server or Azure SQL Database.
-     >
-     > On Azure SQL Database, the service account must also be a member of the **dbmanager** database role on master database.
-This membership is only required for converting the database, and can be removed afterwards.

      For more information, see [How to: Connect a Microsoft Dynamics NAV Server Instance to a Database](How-to--Connect-a-Microsoft-Dynamics-NAV-Server-Instance-to-a-Database.md) and [Giving the account necessary database privileges in SQL Server](Provisioning-the-Microsoft-Dynamics-NAV-Server-Account.md#dbo).